-The Waters College of Health Professions houses several centers and outreach programs: Magnolia Coastlands Area Health Education Center (AHEC), Waters College of Health Professions Advisement Center, Biodynamics and Human Performance Center, Center for Nursing Scholarship and Research, RiteCare Center for Communication Disorders and Tactical Athlete Initiative.
+The Waters College of Health Professions houses several centers and outreach programs: Magnolia Coastlands Area Health Education Center (AHEC), Waters College of Health Professions Advisement Center, Biodynamics and Human Performance Center, Center for Nursing Scholarship and Research, RiteCare Center for Communication Disorders, Center for Rehabilitation and Independent Living (CRIL), and Tactical Athlete Initiative.

 Magnolia Coastlands AHEC (MCAHEC) is a private, non-profit, community-based organization governed by a Board of Directors.
 MCAHEC is committed to providing high quality, accessible, educational programs and services designed to meet the specific needs of the health care practitioners, students and health professions’ faculty residing and working in its 39 county service area through community and academic partnerships.

 The Waters College of Health Professions Advisement Center provides students housed within the Waters College of Health Professions with academic advisement.
 The Center assists students with course selection and scheduling, provides major and minor information, provides change of major and/or major application assistance, and verifies/grants approval for transient coursework.